-vii Apportionment
+Apportionment

 The Product Liability Act provides for joint and several liability where two or more persons are liable for the damage caused by a defective product.
-As explained in Section I, this can be the producer of the finished product, a raw material or component part, or the person who presents themselves as producer, the importer or any supplier who did not (in a timely fashion) make the required naming for exempting themselves from liability.
-Thus, if there is more than one person liable under the Product Liability Act, the person who has suffered losses can choose whether they seek redress against one, or all, of them.
+As explained in 'The Product Liability Act', above, this can be the producer of the finished product, raw material or a component part, or the person who presents themselves as the producer, importer or supplier who did not (in a timely fashion) exempt themselves from liability.
+Thus, if more than one person is liable under the Product Liability Act, the person who has suffered losses can choose whether they seek redress against one or all of them.
 If a person liable for compensation under the Product Liability Act has paid damages, though neither the person themselves nor one of their employees has caused the defect, they are entitled to claim full reimbursement from the producer of the defective finished product, raw material or component part.
 If several parties are liable for reimbursement, the liability towards the person compensating the damage is, again, joint and several.
-If several parties liable under the Product Liability Act have contributed to the defect, the extent of the claim for reimbursement of the person who has compensated the damage against the other parties depends on the circumstances - in particular on the extent to which one or the other party is responsible for the damage or to which the damage was caused by bringing about a product defect.
+If several parties liable under the Product Liability Act have contributed to the defect, the extent of the claim for reimbursement of the person who has compensated the damage against the other parties depends on the circumstances - in particular, on the extent to which one or the other party is responsible for the damage or to which the damage was caused by bringing about a product defect.